bpholden/lickRemoteObserving/README.md

 # Troubleshooting and common problems

+- Older version of Anaconda or miniconda can cause a problem.
+- Make sure that there are no spaces at the start of lines in the local_config.yaml file.

 Verbose debug information is logged to the `lickRemoteObserving/logs/` folder.
 Log files are created based on the UTC date.